wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 If you are rapidly prototyping and developing your application and simply want to lift off the ground quickly, then it is useful to start locally and gradually migrate towards a client/server architecture.

-To switch to client/server, all you need to do is startup a gfsh locator(s) and server(s) and SBDG will automatically detect your topology.
+To switch to client/server, all you need to do is startup a locator(s) and server(s) and SBDG will automatically detect your topology.
-`@EnableEntityDefinedRegions` annotation declaration:

 **Client/Server Topology Region Configuration.**